WHAT ARE THE REQUIREMENTS OF GCOM MEMBERSHIP?

 Any city, town, county, or other local government in the USA can commit to the Global Covenant of Mayors for Climate & Energy – regardless of size or location.

-US cities or local governments wishing to commit to the Global Covenant can do so here
+US cities or local governments, as well as Caribbean cities, wishing to commit to the Global Covenant can do so here

 The key principles listed below have been developed by the Global Covenant of Mayors Secretariat in consultation with a broad array of stakeholders..